samuelsih/ekspedisi/README.md

 # Ekspedisi JTA

 ## Installation on Server:
-### This assumed that you do not use some CI/CD tools / some sort of containerization.
+### This assumed that you run below commands directly in server and do not use some CI/CD tools / some sort of containerization.

 #### Setup Project
 1. Install php